Targeted Gene Fusion Detection Technology for NGS

 At Paragon Genomics, we have created a targeted multiplex fusion detection technology that can also detect novel fusion gene partners.
 Built upon our CleanPlex® technology, our fusion technology allows for targeted interrogation of just the genes of interest in order to increase sensitivity, reduce non-specific reads, and allow accurate fusion detection in one simple workflow.

-Known and Novel Fusion Detection (Gene Fusion)
+Known Gene Fusion Detection

 AccuFusionTM

-• Dual primer multiplex PCR design
+- Dual primer multiplex PCR design

-• Targeted known fusion detection
+- Targeted known fusion detection

-• Little amplification bias and high copy number correlation
+- Little amplification bias and high copy number correlation

-• AccuFusion RNA Lung Cancer Panel includes fusion genes associated with ALK, CIT, EML4, FGFR1, MBIP, NRG1, NTRK1, NTRK3, PDGFRA, RET, ROS1, TACC3.
+- AccuFusion RNA Lung Cancer Panel includes fusion genes associated with ALK, CIT, EML4, FGFR1, MBIP, NRG1, NTRK1, NTRK3, PDGFRA, RET, ROS1, TACC3.

 Fast, Easy, Single-Tube Workflow

-The workflows for both methods are similar.
-From purified RNA samples to sequencing-ready libraries, samples can be completed in 6 hours (Figures 1A, 1B) with about 75 minutes of hands on time.
-The extracted RNA is first converted to cDNA by reverse transcription.
+From purified RNA samples to sequencing-ready libraries, samples can be completed in 6 hours (Figures 1) with about 75 minutes of hands on time.
+The extracted RNA is first converted to cDNA by reverse transcription.Â

-Figure 1B.
+Figure 1.
 AccuFusion Dual-Primer Gene Fusion Detection Workflow

 The last PCR step attaches sequencing specific indexes for sequencing on both Illumina and Ion Torrent platforms.
 Combined with our index offerings, 384 samples can be pooled for sequencing on a single flow cell with our unique-dual-index set for Illumina, or 2688 samples with our combinatorial dual indexes for Illumina.